baertsch/MGT-502-ML-Project/README.md

 The joy of stumbling upon a story that grips us, a world we don’t want to leave, or a character that resonates, this is what makes reading magical.
 Yet, with so many books out there, finding that *perfect* next read can feel overwhelming. **ReadingBuddy** is here to make that discovery seamless and delightful.

 > **When we read for education or research, discovery becomes essential.**
-The right book, the right reference, the right voice—these are not just helpful; they’re critical.
+The right book, the right reference, the right voice, these are not just helpful; they’re critical.
 But combing through massive catalogs, outdated systems, or relying solely on keyword search can be inefficient and frustrating. **ReadingBuddy** streamlines this process, helping users surface relevant sources efficiently and intelligently.

 Whether you're a passionate reader, a student, or a researcher, **ReadingBuddy is your companion**, helping you uncover books that matter *to you*.